rnreich/recursive-symmetric-adversarial-ensemble/README.md

     synapses[target_synapse][COMP_OP].predict(biglatent)

-After making a prediction, don't save the weights and immediately reload the affected synapse.
+After making a prediction, don't save the weights, and immediately reload the affected synapse.
 It's the same as having a one-step trainable copy of the synapse in memory.

 The network is forced to learn with high error rates because of what happens to it when it reaches a clipped 1.0 signal followed by a wrong prediction.
 But this only affects the predictions when the flags are turned on.